selectL-L/Sancho/README.md

 *   **Convert**: Reply with `convert` to change formats (e.g., PNG to JPG).

 ### ⭐ Starboard
-Sancho automatically aggregates the best content in your server.
+She can even automatically aggregates the best content in your server.
 *   **Thresholds**: Messages with enough specific reactions (e.g., 5 ⭐) are reposted to a designated starboard channel.
 *   **Smart Context**: The repost includes a link to the original message and preserves the context of the conversation.